-5. PM Modi conferred with King Abdullaziz Sash Award of Saudi Arabia
+9. PM Modi conferred with King Abdulaziz Sash Award of Saudi Arabia

-Prime Minister Narendra Modi was on April 3, 2016 conferred with the Saudi Arabia's highest civilian honour ‘King Abdulaziz Sash’ by King Salman bin Abdulaziz at the Royal Court of Saudi Arabia.
+Prime Minister Narendra Modi was on April 3, 2016, conferred with Saudi Arabia's highest civilian honour ‘King Abdulaziz Sash’ by King Salman bin Abdulaziz at the Royal Court of Saudi Arabia.

 King Abdulaziz Sash Award